TheMrityunjayPathak/TitanicSurvivalPrediction/README.md

 Hello Everyone, 👋

-Here is My Classification Project based on Predicting Survival of Passenger using Logistic Regression.
+Here is My Classification Project based on Predicting Survival of Passengers using Logistic Regression.

 ----------------------------------------